Arbitration Agreement Review & Negotiation Attorneys

-More and more often, employers are asking employees to sign Arbitration Agreements as a condition of employment.
+More and more often, parties are agreeing to sign Arbitration Agreements as a condition of employment.

-Arbitration Agreements are clauses in contracts (or entire Agreements themselves) that say that an employee is giving up his or her right to sue the employer in court over a job-related issue, such as wrongful termination, discrimination, harassment, retaliation, or breach of contract.
-If an employee signs an Arbitration Agreement, he or she can only pursue a job-related legal claim against that employer through arbitration, rather than through a lawsuit in state or federal court.
+Arbitration Agreements are clauses in contracts (or entire Agreements themselves) that say each party is giving up his or her right to sue in court over a job-related issue, such as termination, discrimination, harassment, retaliation, or breach of contract.
+If a party signs an Arbitration Agreement, that party can only pursue a job-related legal claim through arbitration, rather than through a lawsuit in state or federal court.

 Advantages of Arbitration